Mera Peak (6476m) Short Climb

 • MealsBLD

-The trail descends the through rock-strewn path leading to a fine vantage point of the Hinku valley where mesmerizing views of the south face of Mera Peak become visible.
+The trail descends through a rock-strewn path leading to a fine vantage point of the Hinku valley, where mesmerizing views of the south face of Mera Peak become visible.
 The trail zigzags through forested areas and then descends steeply into the Hinku valley.
-After lunch we continue further two to three hours walking through juniper and rhododendron thickets to hemlock and silver fir forests.
-Finally we reach Kothe, which is our base for tonight.
+After lunch, we continue further two to three hours walking through juniper and rhododendron thickets to hemlock and silver fir forests.
+Finally, we reach Kothe, which is our base for tonight.

 • Accommodation Lodge